[−][src]Trait gio::ApplicationExt

 This function must only be called to cancel the effect of a previous

-call to ApplicationExt::mark_busy
+call to ApplicationExt::mark_busy.

 fn withdraw_notification(&self, id: &str)